bpucker/FlavonoidFriday/README.md

 <img alt="Pigmentation loss in _Digitalis purpurea_ flowers (88)" src="https://www.tu-braunschweig.de/fileadmin/_processed_/3/0/csm_Digitalis_purpurea_red_vs_white_3e2235c83e.png" width="50%" height="50%">

-[Wolff et al., 2024](https://doi.org/10.1101/2024.02.14.580303) describes the genome sequence and corresponding annotation of _Digitalis purpurea_ (common foxglove).
+[Horz et al., 2024](https://doi.org/10.1101/2024.02.14.580303) describes the genome sequence and corresponding annotation of _Digitalis purpurea_ (common foxglove).
 The comparison of red and white flowering plants based on long read sequencing of their genomes.
 A large insertion in the anthocyanidin synthase (_ANS_) gene is associated with the white flower color.
 Loss-of-function mutations in _ANS_ have been reported before in the context of anthocyanin loss.

 ### (89) BGLU characterizations in _Arabidopsis thaliana_ ###